JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-26-postgres-nosql-1.md

 # exit or quit or \q will get us out
 \q

-#we may want to exit the postgres user's shell too
+# we may want to exit the postgres user's shell too
 postgres@your_computer:~$ exit
 ```
-this setup will allow the created user `john` to connect to `playground` database with the chosen password and to
-operate on those schemas
+this setup will allow the created user `john` to connect to `playground` database with the chosen password and to operate on those schemas.

 ### /configuring_postgres_the_IDEs
 with the above we installed the database and configured it to our needs.
 Now let's leave the CLI and configure an IDE to access the dbs and schemas and start getting into the dandy stuff.